 “I’m worried that I started this thing that I’ll regret later,” he said.
 “I’m scared the wrong people will catch on and really hurt this species.”

-Michalove is so worried about the wrong people learning his techniques he has gone to great lengths to throw them off the scent.
+Michalove is so worried about the wrong people learning his techniques that he has gone to great lengths to throw them off the scent.
 He’s been known to use a decoy boat to prevent anglers from following him to his secret spots.
 He doesn’t take just anyone who will pay on a charter to see a great white.
 Only a few of his most trusted friends have witnessed the magic first hand.

 Michalove is also worried about the effects catching great whites has on the animals themselves.